AlexRyabov/Cell-shape/README.md

 # Cell-shape

-MATLAB source code for calculating volume, surface area and other geometric characteristics of various geometric shapes.
+MATLAB and Python source codes for calculating volume, surface area and other geometric characteristics of various geometric shapes.

 File "../data/CellSamples.xlsx" contains data samples with linear dimensions of plankton cells with different geometry.
 The Shape ID in this file correspond to the shape ID in the shape atlas http://phytobioimaging.unisalento.it/Products/AtlasOfShapes.aspx?ID_Tipo=0 and also in CalculationsOfCellVolume&Surface.pdf